 We have a long list of unusual requests, which is no surprise because composers are very creative people.
 On one occasion we worked with a composer on a horror movie and the project brief was to create scary tickers and pulses that sounded like someone separating flesh from bones and popping and cracking joints.
 Our immediate reaction was: “Holy cow!
 We need to do some real source recordings but how the heck…?”
 So we literally ended up in a frozen silo in Missouri to record animal bones, turtle shells, breaking ice to metal shells, a bowed banjo, and a water phone.
 Back in LA, we did some crazy sound mangling with these unique source recordings.
 This was such a fun project and we ended up with the scariest sounds and a very happy client.

 We’ve worked on projects across the board for movies, TV-shows and video games ranging from small projects to big Hollywood projects – for example in movies like Disney’s Jungle Book, Zoolander 2, Ride Along 2, Big Eyes; TV Shows like Empire, Criminal Minds, Scorpion, Bloodline and NCIS and games like Call of Duty, Fallout 4, Ori and the Blind Forest, to name a few.

 What have been the proudest moments you’ve experienced since Umlaut launched?

-Collaborating with A-list composers like Danny Elfman, Harry Gregson-Williams and John Debney on custom projects – and working on favorite childhood movies like The Jungle Book, as well as launching our own commercial Instruments, which made us very proud.
+Collaborating with A-list composers like Danny Elfman, Harry Gregson-Williams and John Debney on custom projects – and working on favourite childhood movies like The Jungle Book, as well as launching our own commercial Instruments, which made us very proud.

 What can we expect from Umlaut this year?

 First and foremost, we’ll be continuing to build products that our customers love.
 The composers we work with inspire us, so we’d like to inspire them.
-To that end we’re already hard at work on our new instrument, which will be released in the Summer.
+To that end, we’re already hard at work on our new instrument, which will be released in the Summer.
 Watch this space!